iamarunbrahma/awesome-advanced-nlp/train-custom-ner/README.md

-# Train a custom NER
+# Train a custom NER Model

 In order to train a custom NER model, you have to follow these steps.